 The Goblin Emperor is the opposite of dark.
 It’s a profoundly optimistic book.
-Most of it is due to the relentless optimism of the protagonist– he stubbornly refuses to succumb to all the pressure put on him to give up, to give in, to live his life by the rules set down by (mostly) his father rather than to do what he knows is good even if that gets him into trouble.
+Most of it is due to the relentless optimism of the protagonist– he stubbornly refuses to succumb to all the pressure put on him to give up, to give in, to live his life by the rules set down by (mostly) his late father rather than to do what he knows is good even if that gets him into trouble.

 I love it for that, and for the tentatively happy ending: an ending with a strong potential to be happy because the people concerned both want it that way, no magic involved.

 There is pleasantly understated magic.
 There is strong explicit religion.
 There is politics, more than I thought I’d like in a book I read for enjoyment but it’s all functional and the protagonist is as baffled as the reader, or even more so.
 Oh, and there are names which would be totally over the top if they weren’t so consistent.
 Though I can’t resist reading “Untheleneise Court” as the original name of what we, humans, call “Unseelie” because we can’t handle all the syllables.